beginning of content

 What causes thalassaemia?

-Alpha thalassaemia more common in people of Southeast Asian, Southern Chinese, Middle Eastern, Indian, African or Mediterranean descent.
+Alpha thalassaemia is more common in people of Southeast Asian, Southern Chinese, Middle Eastern, Indian, African or Mediterranean descent.

 Beta thalassaemia usually affects people of Mediterranean, Asian or African descent.